ChrisWhealy/geonames_hana/README.md

 ### Startup Sequence

-When the server starts, it will first synchronise all the country data from <http://geonames.org> into your HANA HDI Container.
+When the server starts, an HTTP server is made available that will respond to simple RESTful queries.

+Every 24 hours (1440 minutes) the data in the HANA database needs to be refreshed.
+This is done from the `/admin` page.
+It is not possible to refresh the data more often then every 24 hours.

 When loading all the country data into a productive HANA instance, synchronisation takes between 12 and 15 minutes; however, if you are using a trial HANA instance, it could be as long as 30 minutes.

 Also, the GeoNames website does not allow more than about 5 open sockets from the same IP address; hence, all download requests must be grouped into batches of 5.
+This is the main reason for why the refresh process takes as long as it does

 ***IMPORTANT***
 Occasionally, the Geonames server will unexpectedly close an open socket, thus killing the server start up process.
-If this happens, simply restart the server and the synchronisation will continue from where it last stopped
+If this happens, simply restart the server and restart the synchronisation process

 ### Refresh Period

-The data in <http://geonames.org> is crowd sourced and typically changes every day.
+The data in <http://geonames.org> is crowd-sourced and typically changes every day.
 Therefore, it is necessary to define a refresh period, after which, the duplicated data in the HANA database must be refreshed.

 The refresh period is defined in minutes at the start of file [`srv/config/config.js`](./srv/config/config.js).